2025 Euro Beach Soccer League: Stage 1 (El Puerto de Santa María, 23–25 May)

 Matches are listed as local time in El Puerto de Santa María, CEST (UTC+2) and are those scheduled; actual kick-off times may somewhat differ.

-All matches take place inside the Plaza de toros de El Puerto bullring, in tandem with stage 1 of the women's competition.
+All matches took place inside the Plaza de toros de El Puerto bullring, in tandem with stage 1 of the women's competition.

+Total attendance for the stage, including the women's matches, was approximately 22,800.

-Belgium make their first appearance in the competition since 2006.
+Belgium made their first appearance in the competition since 2006.
+France achieved their first victory over Portugal in the competition since the 2007 season.